Skip to content

 Social Media (~15% of calculation)

-Social media and the positive or negative posts with respect to the market can offer an important indication of the market sentiment.
+Social media and positive or negative posts with respect to the market can offer an important indication of the market sentiment.
 The market sentiment is largely collected from Twitter using hashtags for each of the top cryptocurrencies traded.

 Dominance (~10% of calculation)